Land Rover Discovery

 First impressions of the all-new Land Rover Discovery are that it’s not only a comfortable and exceptionally capable vehicle, it’s a major accomplishment in maintaining the pedigree of the Discovery namesake.
 The all-new Discovery is deceptively larger than its exterior appearance suggests yet it’s every bit as capable in any terrain.
 I drove the vehicle through snow, ice, rock, mud, rain, sand and everything in-between – in both the gasoline-powered version and the six-cylinder diesel – and was pleasantly surprised with both power trains.
 The diesel version, which is available at a $2,000 premium, is worth the extra coin and with pricing starting at approximately $49,000 not including destination charges, the Discovery will appeal to the discerning driver whose appeal for luxury and functionality are at a premium.

-A more detailed and thorough review of the all-new Land Rover Discovery will be featured in Issue 20 of OutdoorX4 Magazine due out in late March 2017
+A more detailed and thorough review of the all-new Land Rover Discovery can be read in Issue 20 of OutdoorX4 Magazine.
+Subscribe today by clicking HERE.

 * OutdoorX4 Magazine – Promoting responsible 4×4 adventure travel and outdoor recreation